 How does membership work?

 Membership is simple.
-You pay a monthly subscription, allowing you access to the space during our opening times and any time there is another member in the space.
+You pay a monthly subscription, allowing you to access to the space during our opening times and any time there is another Keyholder in the space.
 You can choose the monthly subscription cost depending on how often you plan to use the space.
 However, there is a minimum subscription of £10 per month and a recommended subscription of £30 per month.
 Alongside a monthly subscription, you will also need to provide us with your name and address as we legally have to keep records of all our members.

 How do I become a member?